Anu27n/SnapAutomation/README.md

 SnapAutomation is an ADB-powered automation script that enhances your Snapchat experience by automating snap sending.
 This project leverages Python and ADB to interact with your device and perform actions programmatically.

 ## ⚠ Disclaimer
 This project is intended for educational purposes only.
 Misuse of this script may violate Snapchat's terms of service and result in account restrictions or bans.
-Use it responsibly at your own risk.
+Use it responsibly at your own risk.However we have added some tweeks which snapchat may not notice.

 ## 📌 Features
 - Automated snap sending